 The comparison charts above show that while growth is unequivocally tracking above historical periods, positive surprises are doing better than the preceding period, but are roughly in-line with historical periods.

+Q1 Expectations As a Whole Looking at Q1 as a whole, combining the actual results from the 57 S&P 500 members that have reported already with estimates for the still-to-come 443 companies, total earnings are expected to be up +8.6% from the same period last year on +6.2% higher revenues.
+The Q1 growth pace has been steadily improving in recent days as companies, particularly banks, have been coming out with better than expected year-over-year growth.
 This would follow the +7.4% growth in 2016 Q4 earnings on +4.8% higher revenues, the best growth pace of the index in almost two years.
 With Q1 earnings growth already tracking above the preceding quarter’s pace, which itself was a big improvement over the quarter before that (2016 Q3).
 The bottom line is that Q1 results represent an acceleration in earnings growth, which current consensus estimates project to continue in the coming periods as well, as the chart below shows.

 Please note that we have yet to see any ‘Trump bump’ in estimates to reflect the heightened post-election expectations.
 Stocks moved ahead of actual legislative changes, but the analysts will raise their estimates only after Congress passes tax and other reforms.
 Estimates have moved up for the Finance sector, but that’s primarily a function of higher interest rates since November 8th.

 Note: Sheraz Mian manages the Zacks equity research department.
 He is an acknowledged earnings expert whose commentaries and analyses appear on Zacks.com and in the print and electronic media.
-His weekly earnings related articles include Earnings Trends and Earnings Preview.
+His weekly earnings related articles include and Earnings Trends .
 He manages the Earnings Preview and Zacks Top 10 portfolios and writes the Focus List article for Weekly Market Analysis subscribers.
 Zacks Premium Will You Make a Fortune on the Shift to Electric Cars?

 Here's another stock idea to consider.
 Much like petroleum 150 years ago, lithium power may soon shake the world, creating millionaires and reshaping geo-politics.
 Soon electric vehicles (EVs) may be cheaper than gas guzzlers.
 Some are already reaching 265 miles on a single charge.

 With battery prices plummeting and charging stations set to multiply, one company stands out as the #1 stock to buy according to Zacks research.
 It's not the one you think.
 See This Ticker Free >>